Tallinn is definitely one of my favourite cities in Europe.

 Toompea lies at the very centre of Estonian politics and history.
 It is where the rulers of Tallinn and Estonia have lived for centuries.

-The medieval defensive walls surrounding Tallinn Old Town are some of the largest and strongest in Europe.
+Tallinn’s medieval defensive walls are some of the largest and strongest in Europe.
 The oldest sections date from the 13th century and range from 3-5 metres thick.

 Primarily built for defence, the many towers dotted along the walls also served as storehouses and prisons.
 Today, some have been converted into museums and art galleries.